bjoernf73/dry.module.ad/README.md

 - Users' group memberships

 ## Configuration files
-Predominantly, `dry.module.ad` takes one or multiple json-files as input, converting the defined objects to configurations in Active Directory.
+`dry.module.ad` takes a folder with one or multiple json-files as input, converting the defined objects to configurations in Active Directory.
 Some configurations are file based (netlogon files, administrative templates, backup- and json-gpos import, and AD schema extensions).

 ## Local-run vs Remote-run
 You may run the `Import-DryADConfiguration` either